h2oai/datatable/docs/api/dt/prod.rst

     .. x-version-added:: 1.1.0

     Calculate the product of values for each column from `cols`.
+The product of missing values is defined to be one.

     Parameters
     ----------